Noratrieb/stuff/README.md

 `StuffedPtr` is the main type of this crate.
 It's a type whose size depends on the choice of `Backend` (defaults to `usize`, `u64` and `u128` are also possible).
-It can store a pointer or some extra data.
+It can store a pointer or some `other` data.

-You can choose any arbitrary bitstuffing depending on the `StuffingStrategy`, an unsafe trait that governs how the extra data (or the pointer itself) will be packed into the backend.
+You can choose any arbitrary bitstuffing depending on the `StuffingStrategy`, an unsafe trait that governs how the `other` data (or the pointer itself) will be packed into the backend.
 While this trait is still unsafe, it's a lot safer than doing everything by hand.

 # Example: NaN-Boxing